NiklasPeterson/NiklasPeterson/README.md

 # Hello, I'm Niklas Peterson 👋🏽
 I'm a product designer from Sweden 🇸🇪<br/>
-When I'm not designing I also do a bit of coding, currently learning about Discord bots.<br />
+Apart from designing I also enjoy coding every now and then, currently learning about Discord bots.<br />
 __

 Working at [Bueno](https://bueno.art/) were I design WEB3 tools for artists, designers and creators.<br />